-Mike Napoli (neck) is in the lineup Tuesday against the Tigers.
+Norris is not in the lineup for Wednesday's game against the Blue Jays.

 Norris started the last three games behind the plate for the Padres, but he will get a day off Wednesday with the team playing a day game following a night game.
 Christian Bethancourt will get the nod Wednesday in Norris' place.